 Scratch Programming Language With the Raspberry Pi and the GoPiGo3

 We’ve optimized Scratch and the GoPiGo3 for our operating systems, Raspbian for Robots.
 This is a free operating system you run on your Raspberry Pi.
-You can purchase an SD Card for the Pi with Raspbian for Robots already installed here.
+You can download and install Raspbian for Robots for free here.
 You can also download the latest version and install them with these directions.
 The below instructions assume you are using Raspbian for Robots.

 Connect To Your GoPiGo